Dineshaws/node-force/README.md

-# Node-Force RESTful API With Node, TypeScript and
+# Node-Force RESTful API With Node, TypeScript and JSForce

 ## Want to learn jsforce